A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Problem Statement

-Recently, a variety of strategies for HLP are discovered for learning $\bm\mu$ from local measurements~\cite{PhysRevX.8.021026,PhysRevX.8.031029,Greiter2018,Qi2019,Bairey2019,Evans2019,Anshu2020}.
-In this paper, we adopt the strategy proposed in~Ref.~\cite{Anshu2020}.
-This strategy takes the Jaynes' principle ~\cite{jaynes1957information} to transform HLP into an optimization program.
-That is, finding a quantum state with the maximal entropy from all states whose measurement results under $\{E_{\ell}\}_{\ell=1}^m$ match $\{e_{\ell}\}_{\ell=1}^m$.
-Furthermore, the optimization program is formulated in Eq.~\eqref{optimizationproblem}.
-Particularly, in Ref.~\cite{jaynes1957information}, it has shown that the optimal state is of the following form:
+To solve the HLP, we adopt a strategy that is proposed recently in Ref.~\cite{Anshu2020}, which transforms HLP into an optimization problem by using the Jaynes' principle (or maximal entropy principle)~\cite{jaynes1957information}.
+This strategy is to find a quantum state with the maximal entropy from all states whose measurement results under $\{E_{\ell}\}_{\ell=1}^m$ match $\{e_{\ell}\}_{\ell=1}^m$.